scaleoutsystems/fedn/README.rst

 -  **Scalability and resilience.** Multiple aggregation servers (combiners) can share the workload.
 FEDn seamlessly recover from failures in all critical components and manages intermittent client-connections.

--  **Developer friendly.** Extensive event logging and distributed tracing enables developers to monitor the sytem in real-time, simplifying troubleshooting and auditing.
+-  **Developer and DevOps friendly.** Extensive event logging and distributed tracing enables developers to monitor the sytem in real-time, simplifying troubleshooting and auditing.
+Extensions and integrations are facilitated by a flexible plug-in architecture.

 We provide a fully managed deployment for testing, academic, and personal use.
 Sign up for a `FEDn Studio account <https://fedn.scaleoutsystems.com/signup>`__  and take the `Quickstart tutorial <https://fedn.readthedocs.io/en/stable/quickstart.html>`__ to get started with FEDn.